Is San Miguel de Allende safe? What to expect as a tourist

 places to avoid in san miguel de allende

-As noted in the Crime Rate in San Miguel de Allende section above, robbery is moderate and can happen to anyone although not especially aimed at tourists.
+As noted in the Crime Rate in San Miguel de Allende section above, robbery is moderate and can happen to anyone, although it is not especially aimed at tourists.

-Like with most cities in Mexico, being on the edges of the historical center or further out in the city (without a specific purpose or plan) is not a good idea.
+Like with most cities in Mexico, being on the edges of the historical centre or further out in the city (without a specific purpose or plan) is not a good idea.

-In San Miguel de Allende violent crimes can include weapons usually between rival criminals or drug dealers but who is to say that as an innocent bystander, you won’t get involved by default?
-This is why you still need to be aware of your surrounding, despite the perceived safe haven in other touristy parts of the city
+In San Miguel de Allende violent crimes can include weapons, usually between rival criminals or drug dealers, but who is to say that as an innocent bystander, you won’t get involved by default?
+This is why you still need to be aware of your surroundings, despite the perceived safe haven in other touristy parts of the city.

 San Miguel de Allende Travel Safety Tips

-To give you an overview of some of the points on safety in San Miguel de Allende we have listed some quick tips to help you out.
+To give you an overview of some points on safety in San Miguel de Allende I have listed some quick tips to help you out.

 • Why not get acquainted with the best food in the city with this downtown food tour which will help you learn all about the city’s culinary delights?

-• Be careful leaving the door and window open at night as the risk for mosquito activity is extremely high.
-We suggest carrying mosquito repellent coupled with wearing long-sleeved shirts while spending outdoors to prevent getting bitten.
+• Be careful leaving the door and window open at night, as the risk for mosquito activity is extremely high.
+I suggest carrying mosquito repellent coupled with wearing long-sleeved shirts while spending time outdoors to prevent getting bitten.

-• Make an effort to avoid bad neighborhoods (Las Cuevitas, San Rafael and Independencia) and always pay attention to your surroundings at all times.
+• Try to avoid bad neighbourhoods (Las Cuevitas, San Rafael and Independencia) and always pay attention to your surroundings at all times.

 • Don’t show off your possessions while on the streets and never leave your valuables (such as bags or electronic devices) unattended on tables.